JefferMarcelino/JefferMarcelino/README.md

 - ⚡ Fun fact: ...
 -->

-### I’m Jeffer Marcelino, and I'm a teenage programmer.
+### I’m Jeffer Marcelino, and a teenage programmer.

 - I realy like to learn 😄.
 - I’m currently learning HTML and CSS 🌱